WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Mentoring-EK.md

 **Next meeting:** 16th March 2021

-# Template

 ## Date: 16 March 2021

 ### What brought you joy this week?
-* EK - Kids going back to school.
+* EK - Kids going back to school. 🎉
 * ME -
 ### What did you achieve
 * EK - Continuing community manager work on project - newsletter, individual contact, github organising.